consento-org/consento-org.github.io/blog/2021-01-24-consento-save-your-crypto-wallet-and-your-life.md

 author_image_url: /img/tanja/cc-by-nc-nd/team/Marc.svg
 ---

-import { License } from '../src/theme/consento'
+import { License, Image } from '../src/theme/consento'

 ## You are a crypto-millionaire!
 If only you hadn't lost your crypto wallet key...